jason-hess/c-sharp-language/README.md

 </Project>
 ```

 This downgrades the Roslyn compiler to the features of the C# language at that point in time.
+The .NET Target Framework is .NET 9.0 for all C# projects
+in this solution - it's only the C# language features that shift from project to project.

 ## Tools